jajhar/WagChallenge/README.md

 - Flesh Out User Model with more data from API
 - Extend UserPager.swift to support pagination

+## Running The Project

+To run the project simply open the included .xcworkspace file and build as usual.

 ## Project Structure

 ### UI